Esvandiary/RIC/doc/Protocol/Chat.md

 ### `connect` (request, reply)

 This message allows the server to verify the client's identity and negotiate their respective capabilities.
-This request does not require the user to have authenticated.
+This request does not require the user to be authenticated.

 `connect` request data: